Shylock-Hg/blog-hugo/content/post/2018/2018-09-27-typical-classification-of-IO.md

 master <--IO--> slave

-- blocking or noblocking, if master cant't do anything when IO.
+- blocking or noblocking, if master can't do anything when IO.
 - synchronous or asynchronous, if master need to query state of IO.

 IO, data from one place to another.